oceanprotocol/ocean-node/docs/env.md

 - `SERVICE_TEMPLATES_PATH`: Path to a folder of operator-published Service-on-Demand template files (`*.json`, validated against the template schema).
 The folder is re-read on every `serviceTemplates` request, so templates can be added, edited, or removed without restarting the node.
 Maps to the `serviceTemplatesPath` config field.
 Defaults to `databases/serviceTemplates/`.
 See the [Services guide](services.md).
 Example: `docs/serviceTemplates/`

 The `DOCKER_COMPUTE_ENVIRONMENTS` environment variable is used to configure Docker-based compute environments in Ocean Node.
-For GPU setup and examples see [GPU Guide](GPU.md).
-For pricing configuration see [Compute pricing](compute-pricing.md).
+For the full guide — resources, GPU setup, constraints and pricing — see [Compute Configuration](compute.md).

 `cpu`, `ram`, and `disk` resources are **auto-detected** from the host at startup.
 All resource values are expressed in natural units: CPU in cores, RAM and disk in GB.